 With GeoDict's ExportGeo-CAD module, analytic data can be exported to various file formats.

-Having a structure in GAD format loaded in the memory, select $\mathbf{Export} \rightarrow \mathbf{ExportGeo}$ -CAD in the menu bar.
+Having a structure in GAD format loaded in the memory, select Export \rightarrow ExportGeo-CAD in the menu bar.

-To directly export the GAD objects, and not the voxelized structure, choose Analytic Mesh in the ExportGeo-CAD section (bottom left of the GeoDict GUI).
+To directly export the GAD objects, and not the voxelized structure, choose Create Object Mesh in the ExportGeo-CAD section.